Sockburn: Estate

 The Conyers family died out in the seventeenth century, and their manor house fell into ruin.
 The estate came into the hands of the Blackett family, industrialists from Newcastle upon Tyne.
 A new mansion, Sockburn Hall, was built around 1834 for Henry Collingwood Blackett and the church was closed and allowed to become dilapidated, presumably because the occupant wanted a fashionable picturesque ruin in his grounds.
 A bridge to the south of the house was built in 1836–7, although all that remains today are the abutments.
 A new church for the locals was built at his expense across the river at Girsby.
 In about 1870, Henry's widow, Theophania, erected another footbridge some way north of the house, to enable the faithful to access their church without using a ford near the house.

 The Conyers family of Sockburn continued in America when Edward Conyers, son of Christopher Conyers of Wakerly and Mary Halford, left England on Governor Winthrop's fleet ship Lyons and landed at Salem Harbor on 12 June 1630.
 Edward Conyers changed his name to Edward Converse.
 He founded the town of Woburn, Massachusetts, established the first ferry service between Charlestown and Boston, and as organizer of the First Church of Charlestown was called Deacon Edward Converse.
 His grandson, Samuel Converse, was among the first settlers of Killingly, Connecticut where his house, built in 1712, still stands today.

 Art and culture

 A new farmhouse was built in the late eighteenth century.
 In 1799, this was occupied by Tom Hutchinson, who is said to have once bred a seventeen-and-a-half stone sheep, and his sisters Mary and Sara.
 They were distant relatives of the family of William Wordsworth.
 He lodged with them for six months in 1799, and eventually married Mary.
 His friend Samuel Taylor Coleridge also stayed there, and fell in love with Sara, but he was already married; his feeling for Sara found expression in his poem "Love", which contains references to the church and the dragon legend.

 Another literary association is with Lewis Carroll, the author of Alice in Wonderland.
-His father was sometime rector at Croft-on-Tees, and it is said that the legend of the Sockburn Worm provided the inspiration for his poem Jabberwocky.
+His father was sometime rector at Croft-on-Tees, and it is very likely that the legend of the Sockburn Worm provided the inspiration for his poem Jabberwocky.